domRiddle/ASF/Common-Mono-issues.md

 If you're not using Debian-like Linux distribution, and can't follow above ```apt-get``` tips, either start using one, or head over to **[official Mono installation page](http://www.mono-project.com/download/#download-lin)** to get instructions that match your Linux distribution.

 Officially, ASF requires only .NET 4.5 framework, which is supported since Mono 3.0+, which should be available in all current Linux distributions.
-However, only latest Mono guaranteed bugless experience.
+However, only latest Mono guarantees bugless experience.
+In case of uncovered bugs without any available solution, the only suggestion is to use latest Mono.

 ---